niels4/live-demo-vanillajs/README.md

 ### Live updates

-First install the [websocket-text-relay](https://github.com/niels4/websocket-text-relay?tab=readme-ov-file#1-install-the-extension-for-your-text-editor) extension for your text editor of choice.
+Install the [websocket-text-relay](https://github.com/niels4/websocket-text-relay?tab=readme-ov-file#1-install-the-extension-for-your-text-editor) extension for your text editor of choice.

-Now when you edit any file in the `pages` directory, you should see the changes update live in your browser.
+Now when you edit any file in the `pages` directory, you should see the changes update live in your browser as you type.
+No saving or refreshing necessary.

+### Publish using github pages

+Because this project is just static files, it can be published using github pages.

+First create a new github repo and push your project (make sure that index.html is in the root directory of the project).

+Next login to the github website and navigate to the settings page of your repository.
+Click the `Pages` link in the menu on the left side of the window.

+Under `Build and deployment` make sure `Source` is set to "Deploy from a branch" and `Branch` is set to "main" and "/(root)"

+Click save.

+Now visit the URL by pressing the `Visit site` button toward the top of the page.

+It should be published using the following URL pattern: https://\<github username\>.github.io/\<repository-name\>